spencertipping/canard/boot/image.md

 that byte onto the data stack.

     ::/nil
-    ff  o316                              # allocate one byte for nil c6  o006 c3                           # move the byte c3 to this address
+    48ffo316                              # allocate one byte for nil c6  o006 c3                           # move the byte c3 to this address
     488bo306 48ab                         # push the c3 reference onto the stack
     c3                                    # return